 Our attendance policies are in compliance with EdChoice Scholarship requirements and attendance laws mandated by the state of Ohio.
-The following bulletin points will explain regulations for EdChoice scholarship and attendance laws for the state of Ohio.
-If a student
+The following bulletin points will explain regulations of EdChoice scholarship and attendance laws for the state of Ohio.
+If a student exceeds more than 20 days (130 hours) of unexcused absences, they will forfeit their EdChoice Scholarship.